vgmtrans/vgmtrans/src/value/scan/AssetResolution.md

 catalog's assets, data, and sources, so temporary candidate lists are safe and matching can compose directly with `selectOne` or `selectAll`.

+Source locations have separate host and member paths. `SourceFile::logicalPath()` uses the typed `memberPath` for archive members, otherwise the host `path`, then the display `name` when no path is available.
+It normalizes lexically without filesystem access; transformed sources such as PSF RAM keep their host location.
+`sourcePath` and `sourceDirectory` accept nullable source pointers. `sameDirectory`, `sameStem`, and `sameContainer` expose relationships without assigning affinity scores.
+Member-path comparisons are scoped to their immediate container.

+Formats retain their own priorities and fallbacks.
+SonyPS1 combines directory and stem matches; SonyPS2 also distinguishes shared stems across directories in one container.
+SquarePS2 explicitly compares host paths after source and parent identity.
+Tamsoft retains its case folding, directory fallback, and global BGM bank rule.
+SonyPS2's device prefixes and ISO filename suffixes remain format rules.
+PSF2 publishes `memberPath` like other archives; no string attribute is needed.

 A selection has a typed `ResolutionStatus`: `Resolved`, `Incomplete`, `Ambiguous`, or `Failed`.
 Empty selections are incomplete. `incomplete(message)` records missing coverage, including when some useful providers were selected.